 There are air-conditioned buses from Bangkok to Chumphon at Southbound Bus Terminal, where you can later take a boat to Koh Tao.
 Other companies leave from Khaosan Road.

-A combined ticket is the usual option.
+combined ticket is the usual option.

 Ferry